-Commonly referred to as the ‘female sex hormone’, estrogen is one of the most essential chemicals in every person’s body, men included.
-While the hormone has many uses, predominantly in the female reproductive system, it also has its shortcomings when in excess.
-Like any kind of imbalance in the human body, an imbalance in estrogen levels in our bodies can cause adverse reactions, such as irregular menstruation and mood changes in women and infertility and erectile dysfunction in men.
-Which foods to avoid due to their estrogen content?
+Commonly referred to as the ‘female sex hormone’, estrogen is one of the most vital chemical messengers (52) present in both men and women.
+While the hormone has many pivotal functions, predominantly in the female reproductive system, it also has its shortcomings when it is found in excess.

 What Is Estrogen?

-Estrogen is the main female sex hormone, but that description may be misleading to some extent, because men also have estrogen in their bodies, just in lower quantities than testosterone, the primary male sex hormone (23).
+Estrogen is the main female sex hormone, but this description may be misleading to a certain extent, as men also have estrogen in their bodies, just in lower quantities than testosterone, the primary male sex hormone (23).

-Both estrogen and testosterone occur naturally in males and females, but men have more of the latter and less of the former, and vice versa for women.
+Both estrogen and testosterone occur naturally in males and females, but men have more of the latter and less of the former, while the opposite is true for women.

 In males, estrogen is responsible for modulating sex drive, erectile dysfunction, sperm production, and for keeping bones healthy and strong.
 At the same time, testosterone regulates fertility, muscle mass, fat distribution, and blood cell production.

 In women, estrogen is responsible for the development and maintenance of the female reproductive system and female characteristics such as breasts and pubic hair.
 The chemical is produced by the ovaries, adrenal glands, and fat tissues.

 As with any chemical in the human body, this essential hormone must be carefully balanced to maintain optimal health for both men and women.
 It’s important to understand the significance of estrogen in our bodies and how it functions, starting with its types.

 There are three types of estrogen our bodies produce: